yesodweb/yesod-scaffold/README.md

    executables.

-3. Merge the changes from `postgres` to all other branches by running `yesod-scaffold-merge`.
+3. Merge the changes from `postgres` to all other branches by running `stack exec yesod-scaffold-merge`.
 Note that there will often be merge conflicts, which will need to be resolved and then the command rerun until all branches merge successfully.

-4. Run `yesod-scaffold-build` to compile and run tests in all branches.
+4. Run `stack exec yesod-scaffold-build` to compile and run tests in all branches.
 You will need some system libraries and to set up some databases for testing.
    (NOTE: We should consider automating this process and/or using a Docker image for all of this.)
 After this completes successfully, the `hsfiles` directory